Gilgamech/website/www/Gillogisms.md

 1. You won't always find all of the puzzle pieces at the same time, in order, or in any sort of linear or logical way.
 They will come to you as you need them, in the form chosen by the need at the moment when you create them, and you exist to find ways to connect them into a viable existence to sustain your body.
 Being the right person becomes having been the right person at each formation point, to have formed the correct puzzle pieces to form the correct viable pattern.
 There are many patterns that could sustain us, but few can sustain us and also sustain our offspring.
 (Needs slight workshop)- 2023
 1. You're not one of those insufferable people, are you? - 2023
 1. Your Dinosaurs Are Wrong - and sometimes, Not Even Wrong. - 2022
+1. Your fantasy is problematic in that it's based around technically illegal situations, and so we have to check that this isn't a villain fantasy.
+Such as paying for someone's hotel room fee in exchange for them being physically intimate with you - this is illegal in many US States, specifically to prevent the reality of human trafficking that you're fantasizing about.

 ### Z